faxu/onnxruntime/docs/Roadmap.md

 We aim to continuously improve coverage to support popular as well as new state-of-the-art models.

 #### Spec coverage
 As more operators are added to the ONNX spec, ONNX Runtime will provide implementations (default CPU and GPU-CUDA) of each to stay in compliance with the latest ONNX spec.

-A few specific items include:
+This includes:
 * Sparse Tensor support
-* Generic function logic without separate kernels

 #### Investments in popular converters
 We work with the OSS and ONNX community to ensure popular frameworks can export or be converted to ONNX format.